How Should I Treat Odors in My Grease Trap?

 The thing is, if you have grease trap odors, it’s indicative of buildup.
 If you don’t treat the odors, you’re also not treating the buildup.

-Preventative maintenance is the best way to do this.
-It will get rid of bad odors that may deter customers, but it will also remove the buildup in your grease trap and help the grease trap last longer.
 You may be thinking, “Why should I use chemical maintainers if I already regularly pump my grease trap?”
-The answer is that pumping only cleans out the grease trap.
-All the buildup that gets through the grease trap, however, is now sitting in your drains.
+Preventative maintenance will get rid of bad odors that may deter customers, but it will also remove the buildup in your grease trap and help the grease trap operate effectively for longer between pumpouts.
+All the buildup that gets through the grease trap is likely sitting in your drains, because pumping only cleans out the grease trap.

 What Should a Healthy Grease Trap Look Like?